 - Put the tray into the oven and leave to bake for about 50 minutes.
 If the tamagoyaki is set and slightly wobbly, it is ready.

 Tamagoyaki can be kept in the fridge for at least five days.
-It is also a great way to take advantage of any “eggy” offers at your local supermarket: often eggs get price reduced because their best before date is close and this way you can take advantage of the (stupid) system.
+It is also a great way to take advantage of any “eggy” deals at your local supermarket: often eggs get price reduced because their best before date is close and this way you can take advantage of the (stupid) system.

 Eggs are quite rich in protein, but also heavy on fat, so make sure they fit your aims and/or macros.
-And yes, eggs are rich in cholesterol, but no, cholesterol is not necessarily bad for you, it might be even advantagous for strength trainees.
+And yes, eggs are rich in cholesterol, but no, cholesterol is not necessarily bad for you, it might be even advantageous for strength trainees.